+Step

-Step Description
+Description

-- Ask us in writing to reconsider our initial decision.
-You must: - a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: ; Humana Medical Plan, Inc., P.O.
-Box 14546, Attn: Grievance & Appeals Manager, Lexington, KY 40512-4615 - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - e) Include your email address (optional for member), if you would like to receive our decision via email.
+Ask us in writing to reconsider our initial decision.
+You must:

+a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: Humana Health Benefit Plan of Louisiana, Inc., P.O.
+Box 14546, Attn: Grievance & Appeals Manager, Lexington, KY 40512-4615; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms.

+e) Include your email address (optional for member), if you would like to receive our decision via email.
 Please note that by giving us your email, we may be able to provide our decision more quickly.